Blue Mountain High School: Art Club

 This club is for people to make and enjoy art.
 The art club has several yearly contests such as the ornament contest and the Jambandoree poster contest.
 The Art Club also hosts the annual Jambandoree and Art Show.
 Profits from the Jambandoree benefit the Art Club.

-Anime Club

-The anime club is a club for teaching people the art of Japanese animation.
-It also teaches the Japanese language.

 Improv Club

 A new addition to Blue Mountain High School, the Improv Club meets bi-weekly. the Improv Club's goal is to show students that acting can be both fun and educational.